bazad/ida_kernelcache/README.md

 several tricks to convert an address into the start of a function in IDA. `ReadWords` is a generator to iterate over data words and their addresses in a range.

+* **build_struct**:
+This internal module contains utilities to automatically populate an IDA struct based on a sequence of accesses to the struct.

+* **class_struct**:
+This module provides functions to generate IDA structs representing C++ virtual method tables and classes. `initialize_vtable_structs` scans the (symbolicated) virtual method tables and creates IDA structs to hold virtual method pointers. `initialize_class_structs` performs a data flow analysis on the virtual methods to identify accesses to the fields of each class, then builds IDA structs to represent the classes.
+Instructions that appear to reference a field are also converted into structure offset references.
+See the module docstring for more details.

 * **classes**:
 This module defines the `ClassInfo` type that holds information about C++ classes in the kernelcache and provides the function `collect_class_info` to scan the kernelcache for classes and